-John Lopresti, researcher at Agriculture Victoria, discusses research on table grapes cool storage performance, part of the Serviced Supply Chain Project
+John Lopresti, former researcher from Agriculture Victoria, discusses research on table grapes cool storage performance, part of the Serviced Supply Chain Project

 Video transcript: Table grapes cool storage performance 2021